Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Might notice commands like "help" and "version" take too long.
 Will address performance of that.

-Use Thor heavily for command line, considering dropping that because it uses reflection at runtime & that's slow
+Use Thor heavily for command line, considering dropping that because it uses reflection at runtime & that's slow.
+Considering using Clamp - more object-oriented method and can pass loading options and lazy-load dependencies instead of having one huge Thorfile that is getting hard to maintain - like Ruby's autoload